KowalskiThomas/TravellingSalesMan-OCaml/README.md

 This repository contains the OCaml code I wrote during my Functional Programming class :
 * Data structures (sets and maps, mainly) in `TP`, used mainly in the project
-* An implementation of an approximate solver for the Traveling Salesman Problem (TSP) in `Project`.
+* An implementation of an approximate solver for the Traveling Salesman Problem (TSP) in `TravellingSalesman`.

 This implementation has been designed to run quickly on high-cardinality inputs (the success criterion was to run in less than five seconds on a 1000 cities input, giving "good" results - meaning at least as good as the professor - on a *modern* computer).
 No threading or parallelisation was to be used.